allanartuso/ngdux/libs/ngdux/util/store/form/README.md

 # @ngdux/form

-The @ngdux/form gives yo a full state to make easy to create, load, save and delete a resource.
+The @ngdux/form gives you a full state to simplify how to create, load, save and delete a resource.

 Example:

-## Option 1
+## Option 1 - Full state

-### Full state
+### State

 ```
 import { User, Error } from '.../models';